atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 But if you're building a system that uses arbitrary RDF, that system also needs to deal with steps 1,4,5 and 6.
 That often means writing a lot of conditionals and other client-side logic to get the value that you need.
 It also means that serializing to a format like JSON becomes complicated - you can't just map predicates to keys - you might get collisions.
-Oh, and you can't use key-value stores for storing RDF, at least not in a trivial way.
+And you can't use key-value stores for storing RDF, at least not in a trivial way.
+Every single _selected value_ should be treated as an array of unknown datatypes, and that makes it really difficult to build software.
-This complexity is the direct result of the lack of `subject-predicate` uniqueness.
+All complexity is the direct result of the lack of `subject-predicate` uniqueness.

 As a developer who uses RDF data, I want to be able to do something like this: